solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 While the size is somewhat easier to demonstrate, the number is probably even more important.
 For instance, if you have to wait for every single request to complete, a larger amount of requests will increase the latencies of your producer application.

-I should mention that from a perspective of stream throughput, there's no difference whether you batch the records in a single request or send them one by one.
-Each record is still considered separately and is counted towards the overall shard throughput limits.
+I should mention that from a perspective of stream throughput, there's no difference whether you batch the records in a single request or send them one by one. **Each record is still considered separately** and is counted towards the overall shard throughput limits.

-As a rule of thumb, if possible, always prefer batch operations.
+As a rule of thumb, if possible, **always prefer batch operations**.
 This applies to other AWS services like _SQS_, _DynamoDB_, and _Kinesis Firehose_ as well.
 Of course, yet again, with more perks comes more responsibility, or how did that saying go?

 ## Batch operations